Diophantine geometry

-In mathematics, Diophantine geometry is the study of Diophantine equations by means of powerful methods in algebraic geometry.
-By the 20th century it became clear for some mathematicians that methods of algebraic geometry are ideal tools to study these equations.
+In mathematics, Diophantine geometry is the study of Diophantine equations (the search for integer solutions of polynomial equations) by means of powerful methods in algebraic geometry.
+The extensive development of algebraic geometry in the 20^{th} century produced powerful tools to study these equations.
 Diophantine geometry is part of the broader field of arithmetic geometry.

-Four theorems in Diophantine geometry that are of fundamental importance include:
+Four theorems of fundamental importance in Diophantine geometry are: